GLOBAL MARKETS-Asian stocks slide to two-month low on debt ceiling jitters

 "Despite the comments that progress keeps being made, you just wonder, McCarthy gets a deal (and) whether even his own party will support it," he said.
 "So that's a concern."

-Credit ratings agency Fitch put the United States on watch for a possible downgrade late on Wednesday, further dampening sentiment.
+Credit ratings agency Fitch put the U.S. on watch for a possible downgrade late on Wednesday, further dampening sentiment.

 A downgrade could affect the pricing of trillions of dollars of Treasury debt securities.
-Fitch's move revived memories of 2011, when S&P downgraded the United States to AA-plus and set off a cascade of other downgrades as well as a stock market sell off.
+Fitch's move revived memories of 2011, when S&P downgraded the U.S. to AA-plus and set off a cascade of other downgrades as well as a stock market sell off.

 "I hope Fitch knows the consequences of doing this and they're almost doing it just to try and put a bit of pressure on," ING's Carnell said.
 "It doesn't necessarily mean they will downgrade but it's like saying, 'you better be mindful, otherwise this is coming'."

-E-mini futures for the S&P 500 EScv1 rose 0.38%, while Nasdaq futures NQcv1 spiked 1.4% higher in early Asian hours after Nvidia CorpNVDA.O forecast second-quarter revenue more than 50% above Wall Street estimates.
+E-mini futures for the S&P 500 EScv1 rose 0.38%, while Nasdaq futures NQcv1 climbed 1.4% in Asian hours after Nvidia CorpNVDA.O forecast second-quarter revenue more than 50% above Wall Street estimates.

 The semiconductor company said it was boosting supply to meet surging demand for its artificial-intelligence chips, which are used to power ChatGPT and many similar services.

+Shares of Taiwan Semiconductor Manufacturing Co Ltd 2330.TW (TSMC) and South Korean firm SK Hynix 000660.KS in Asia also surged after Nvidia's earnings.

-European stocks were set for a higher open, with the Eurostoxx 50 futures STXEc1 up 0.14%, German DAX futures FDXc1 0.16% higher and FTSE futures FFIc1 up 0.21%.
+European stocks were set for a higher open, with the Eurostoxx 50 futures STXEc1 up 0.09%, German DAX futures FDXc1 up 0.10% and FTSE futures FFIc1 up 0.15%

 On the monetary policy front, Federal Reserve officials "generally agreed" last month that the need for further interest rate increases "had become less certain," according to minutes of the May 2-3 meeting when the benchmark rate was raised a quarter-percentage-point to 5.00%-5.25%.
 Several officials said that hike might be the last.